 - Submit official high school transcripts or GED scores.

-- Submit official ACT, SAT or ASSET test scores.
+- Submit official ACT, SAT or ACCUPLACER test scores.

 - Submit official transcripts from all colleges, universities and other schools attended.